TNA Against All Odds (2007): Event

 Prior to the start of the pay-per-view there was a dark match that saw Serotonin (Kazarian and Havok) defeat Jay Lethal and Sonjay Dutt, when Kazarian pinned Dutt.

 The pay-per-view itself started with a Little Italy Street Fight between the Latin American Xchange (Homicide and Hernandez) and Team 3D (Brother Ray and Brother Devon).
 Prior to the start of the match, there were small tables set up in the ring to represent an Italian bistro.
 Devon hit a reverse DDT on Hernandez, but Hernandez kicked out at 2.
 He was then able to hit Devon with the Border Toss to pick up the victory.

 The next match saw Senshi defeat Austin Starr, after missing a Warriors Way from the top, followed by a chickenwing.
 After the match, Starr begins filling the ring with chairs.
 He then grabbed the mic and started complaining about the match.
 Bob Backlund came out and put his own chickenwing on Starr before dragging him to the back.

 The following match was a Tuxedo match between Christy Hemme and the "Big Fat Oily Guy".
-Christy ultimately won the match when she removed the pants of the "Big Fat Oily Guy” to reveal an ill-fitting G-string.
+Christy ultimately won the match when she removed the trousers of the "Big Fat Oily Guy” to reveal an ill-fitting G-string.

 The next match was a "Basebrawl" match between Lance Hoyt and Dale Torborg.
 Hoyt came to the ring for the match with David Eckstein and Torborg came out with A. J. Pierzynski.
 Hoyt picked up the win after Eckstein hit Torborg with a steel chair.

 Next was a strap match labelled as a "Motor City Chain match".
 This match saw A.J.
 Styles face off against Rhino.
 The match was set up with the chain and a pole in two corners, one with a key and one with a nightstick.
 Styles picked up the victory after Rhino attempted to Gore him through the table, but Styles moved out of the way and Rhino went through the table.

 The TNA X Division Championship match was next, seeing Chris Sabin successfully defending his title against Jerry Lynn.
 During the match, Sabin hit Lynn with a Spiralbomb which injured his back.
 When Lynn later went for a piledriver, his back gave out, forcing him to drop Sabin.
 Sabin used this opportunity to capitalize and pick up the victory, covering Lynn while using the ropes for leverage.